All Day Sunday

 Derek Walcott observes Achille, Philoctete and Hector.
 Three Caribbean fishermen in modern-day Saint Lucia who cross paths with soldiers and lovers, soothsayers and shopkeepers as they pursue their destinies.
 Soon, Walcott dives into the mysteries of these islanders, in a globe-spanning, time-jumping exploration of identity, love, loss, and history.

 Join us for our latest epic journey – we began with The Odyssey and The Mahabharata before charging on with Ulysses and Beowulf.
-Now, an exceptional cast comes together for the first time to bring Nobel Laureate Derek Walcott’s groundbreaking poem, Omeros, to life for a truly unforgettable day.
-Carne Deputy Director Kwame Owusu (Mustapha Matura Award Winner for Dreaming and Drowning, Bush Theatre) and Emily Aboud (Evening Standard Future Theatre Award Winner) direct.
+Now, Nobel Laureate Derek Walcott’s groundbreaking poem, Omeros, comes to life for a truly unforgettable day.
+Carne Deputy Director Kwame Owusu (Mustapha Matura Award Winner) and Emily Aboud (Evening Standard Future Theatre Award Winner) direct an exceptional cast.
+The 30 actors will pass the baton to each other in a thrilling relay over the course of the day, with new actors performing every 30 minutes.

 PART 1: 11.00am: Welcome to St Lucia: The Helen of the West Indies